 Cayo Coco to Sancti Spiritus

-Morning birding not far from our hotel for any species we may have missed.
-Late checkout followed by lunch in Cayo Coco and drive to Sancti Spiritus (3+ hours).
+Breakfast and morning birding for any species we may have missed specific to this area, followed by departure southeast to Sancti Spiritus (3+ hours).
+Lunch is en route.
 Dinner and accommodation at Rancho Hatuey in the peaceful countryside.

 Sancti Spiritus Province-Havana